Telling the OTAG Ozone Story with Data

 Ozone transport: beneficial or harmful?

 Atmospheric conditions can exert a powerful influence on the distribution of pollutant concentrations in space and time.
-Low wind speeds lead to the buildup of high local pollutant concentrations (Figure 6a) (Animation 2).
-Strong ventilation with high wind speeds prevents the local build-up near the sources (Figure 6b), but contributes to long-range transport and regional ozone particularly during directionally persistent wind conditions.
-For southern urban areas, where episodes are caused by local stagnation, ozone levels decline rapidly with increasing wind speed (Figure 7a).
-In northern cities, more heavily influenced by transport, ozone levels decrease much less rapidly, with increasing wind speeds.
+Low wind speeds lead to the buildup of high local pollutant concentrations (Figure 6a).
+Strong ventilation with high wind speeds prevents the local build-up near the sources (Figure 6b), but contributes to long-range transport and regional ozone, particularly during directionally persistent wind conditions (Figure 7a).

 Vertically, ozone transport takes place in synoptic (>800m), channeled (200-800m) and near surface (<200m) flow regimes (Figure 7b).
 The potential for transport from elevated (>100m) emission sources is substantially higher than for low-level sources, due to higher wind speeds aloft, particularly at night during channeled, 'nocturnal jet' conditions.